Have an Instant Pot? Need recipes that are thoroughly tested and WORK?Get my new cookbook collection for 40% OFF!

 Well, howdy!
 I don’t know about you but I’ve been in a turkey/roll/butter/pie-for-breakfast coma for the past 2 days.
 I figured it was about time to check-in and make sure that you had a great Thanksgiving.
-And, what a better way to check in than to share with you a recipe for cake a day after you’ve likely vowed to watch what you eat from now until Christmas.
+And, what a better way to check in than to share with you a recipe for cake in a cup a day after you’ve likely vowed to watch what you eat from now until Christmas.
 You’re welcome.

 My concern for your well-being just exudes from me, doesn’t it?
 I love you, really I do.
-See that streusel?

 Sharing streusel this good and easy only occurs when you really love someone.

 Dangerous?
 Yes.
 Totally worth it?
 Absolutely.
+Get those coffee mugs ready!

 - 1 Tbsp butter